 The genius of cards is that they are all anonymous, so you can share ideas confident in the knowledge that they'll be reviewed without bias.

-Cards are very simple to use, but there are a few ways to interact with them.
+Though very simple to use, a Stormz card can become much more than a basic sticky note.
 Here’s what you can add to each one:

-When working with a card, you’ll find some options that help you identify, combine and organise ideas:
+When working with a lot of cards, you’ll find some options that help you organise ideas:

 Each card is easy to use, you can access all of these clever features by clicking into the card, or you can select multiple cards and apply - you know, like that tickbox you have on any good photo app.